sparrowcode/SafeSFSymbols/README.md

 # SFSymbols

 Wrapper of `SFSymbols`.
 You choose the icon and what style to draw it in.
 You can specify the font with which to draw the icon.
+If the symbol is not available for your version of iOS/macOS/tvOS, the compiler will show a warning.
+Processed all symbols by script.

 ## Installation